wbosley/Scheduler/README.md

 Once these have been obtained, open index.html and replace the values of the CLIENT_ID and API_KEY variables with your own client id and api key.
-These variables are initialized near lines 1865 and 1866 within index.html.
+These variables are initialized on lines 1865 and 1866 within index.html.
 Change the values of these variables from "XXXX" to (Your API Key/ Client ID).
 An image of the variables within index.html that need editing is below.

 <img src="Images/apikey.png" width = "550">